cyndishan/hr-dashboard/README.md

 - 🛠 Training Participation

-Technical tools trainings have the largest number of staff participants, indicating a high demand or focus on upskilling in technical areas.
+Technical tools and project management trainings have the largest number of staff participants, indicating a high demand or focus on upskilling in technical and management areas.

 - 📈 High Performer Distribution